micahflee/semiphemeral/README.md

 Semiphemeral does this, but also lets you automatically exclude tweets based on criteria: how many RTs or likes they have, and if they're part of a thread where one of your tweets has that many RTs or likes.
 It also lets you manually select tweets you'd like to exclude from deleting.

 ~~It can also automatically delete your old direct messages.~~ (DM support is currently [broken](https://github.com/tweepy/tweepy/issues/1081) in tweepy, I'm gonna wait until it's fixed first.)

+_Read more in the blog post: [Semiphemeral: Automatically delete your old tweets, except for the ones you want to keep](https://micahflee.com/2019/06/semiphemeral-automatically-delete-your-old-tweets-except-for-the-ones-you-want-to-keep/)_

 ## Installation